 PolyglotKeyboard Alternatives

-PolyglotKeyboard is described as 'application for polyglots, for people, who need to type different languages (nearly) simultaneously.
-It allows using simple keyboard shortcuts for writing desired special characters found in different alphabets' and is an app.
-There are four alternatives to PolyglotKeyboard for a variety of platforms, including Android, Windows, iPad, iPhone and Mac apps.
-The best PolyglotKeyboard alternative is Uosk, which is both free and Open Source.
-Other great apps like PolyglotKeyboard are Keyman, Azhagi+ (AzhagiPlus) and Sellinam.
+PolyglotKeyboard is described as 'A PC and Android application allowing to type characters not found on ordinary keyboards.
+Focused mainly on African languages' and is an app.
+There are four alternatives to PolyglotKeyboard for a variety of platforms, including Windows, Android, iPhone, iPad and Web-based apps.
+The best PolyglotKeyboard alternative is Keyman, which is both free and Open Source.
+Other great apps like PolyglotKeyboard are Uosk, Azhagi+ (AzhagiPlus) and Sellinam.

 - Windows